-BADGE OF THE COUNTERPART

-SPECIFIC AGREEMENT OF COLLABORATION
+SPECIFIC COLLABORATION AGREEMENT

 BETWEEN

-AUTONOMOUS UNIVERSITY OF HIDALGO (UAEH)
+THE UNIVERSIDAD AUTÓNOMA DEL ESTADO DE HIDALGO (UAEH)

 AND

-NAME OF THE PARTNER INSTITUTION
+(NAME OF THE PARTNER INSTITUTION)

-Pachuca de Soto, Hidalgo, on (Month), (Day), 2014
+Pachuca de Soto, Hidalgo, Mexico.
+(Month) (Day), 20___.

-SPECIFIC AGREEMENT OF COLLABORATION BETWEEN THE AUTONOMOUS UNIVERSITY OF HIDALGO, WHICH HEREINAFTER SHALL BE CALLED “UAEH” AND IT WILL BE REPRESENTED BY SAÚL AGUSTÍN SOSA CASTELÁN IN HIS ROLE AS SECRETARY GENERAL; AND, ON THE OTHER PART, ________________ WHICH HEREINAFTER SHALL BE CALLED "__________" REPRESENTED IN THIS ACT BY _______________ IN HIS/HER ROLE AS __________.
-IN ACCORDANCE WITH THE FOLLOWING STATEMENTS AND CLAUSES:

-B A C K G R O U N D
+SPECIFIC COLLABORATION AGREEMENT BETWEEN THE UNIVERSIDAD AUTÓNOMA DEL ESTADO DE HIDALGO (HEREINAFTER REFERRED TO AS “THE UAEH”) REPRESENTED BY SAÚL AGUSTÍN SOSA CASTELÁN, EXECUTIVE VICE PRESIDENT AND PROVOST OF THE UAEH; AND ________________ (HEREINAFTER REFERRED TO AS "__________") REPRESENTED BY _______________, PERSUANT TO THE FOLLOWING RECITALS AND TERMS:

+PREAMBLE

-On the _____ day of the month of _________, 20___, both parts signed a General Collaboration Agreement or an Academic Collaboration Agreement with the objective of ________________.
+On (Month) (Day), 20___, both parties entered into a General Collaboration Agreement or an Academic Collaboration Agreement having as object ________________.

-According to Clause 3rd or 4th of the General Collaboration or Academic Collaboration Agreement which deals with specific agreements, both parts agree on signing this document.
+In accordance with the term and condition number (3 or 4) of the General Collaboration Agreement or the Academic Collaboration Agreement which establishes the signing of specific collaboration agreements, both parties enter into this legal instrument.

-(Optional background, only if it is convenient for both parts)
+(Optional, only if the parties agree to include it)

-In accordance with that established on Clause ____ of the General Collaboration or Academic Collaboration Agreement, the representatives have agreed on the actions which will guide this document.
+In accordance with the term and condition number ____ of the General Collaboration Agreement or the Academic Collaboration Agreement, the representatives agreed on the actions which will guide this legal instrument.

-STATEMENTS

-I.- On the part of “UAEH”
+RECITALS

+The UAEH hereby states through its legal representative that:

-1rst That It is a public decentralized corporation, privileged of autonomy in the terms of the section VII of the 3rd Article of the Constitution of the United Mexican States and other relative and applicable of the Law of Education of Hidalgo.
-With patrimony, personality and legal capacity, in accordance with its current Organic Law dated January 1rst, 2016, whose purposes are:
+1. It is a public educational institution duly organized and validly existing under the Article 3, Section VII of the Political Constitution of Mexico and other applicable articles of the Education Law of the State of Hidalgo.
+The UAEH has its own assets and legal capacity to enter into agreements, in accordance with its current Organic Law dated January 1, 2016, which establishes the following purposes for the UAEH:

-Teaching: to organize, impart and promote distance and presential education at the levels of high school, technical-professional, professional and postgraduate, to promote high quality human capital.
+Teaching: to organize, to impart and to promote face-to-face and distance learning in all high school, technical-professional, graduate and undergraduate levels, to train high quality human capital.

-Research: to organize, perform, promote and guide scientific, humanistic and technological research in its basic and applied forms.
-In order to, allow the linkage of human knowledge.
+Research: to organize, to carry out, to promote and to guide scientific, humanistic and technological research in its basic and applied forms leading to human knowledge.

-Creation, preservation, and diffusion of culture: to organize, perform and foment activities of creation and cultural, and artistic diffusion in its diverse forms of expression.
+Creation, preservation, and promotion of culture: to organize, to conduct and encourage cultural and artistic creation and promotion in its different ways of expression.

-Linking: to relate harmoniously and efficiently with other institutions and instances of society.
+Linkage: to relate harmoniously and efficiently with other institutions and organisms.

-Promotion of legality, transparency and protection of human rights: to perform its activities in accordance with the fundamental laws of the nation, by constructing and perfecting its internal normative order.
-In order to promote the culture of legality and to report back about the accounts transparently.
+Promotion of legality, transparency and protection of human rights: to carry out activities in accordance with national laws, by constructing and perfecting its internal regulations, leading to a culture of legality and a transparent rendering of accounts.

-Promotion of quality and excellence: to perform all its activities of planning, operation, and management; academic and administrative.
+Promotion of quality and excellence: to plan, operate and negotiate academic and administrative activities.

-2nd That by means of the 333rd act dated March 31rst, 2017, the Honorable University Council appointed as the Rector Master Adolfo Pontigo Loyola, according to the provisions of the 28th and 31rst articles, (sections I, V and VI) of its current Organic Law, and the 46th and 47th articles, (section V) of the General Statute of this Educational Institution.
-The aforementioned representativeness confers on the power to perform the legal acts that are necessary for the proper functioning of the UAEH.
+2. In accordance with the Minute 333 dated March 31, 2017, and the Articles 28 and 31 Sections I, V and VI of the current Organic Law and Articles 46 and 47 Section V of the UAEH Bylaws, the Board of Regents elected Adolfo Pontigo Loyola President of the institution giving him the capacity to enter into agreements that contribute to a well-functioning university.

-3rd That the Secretary General, Doctor Saúl Agustín Sosa Castelán, within the powers conferred on him by the General Statute in the 79th and 80th articles (section XII), has the authority to endorse with his signature the legal acts performed by the Rector in behalf of “UAEH”.
-He also signs legal acts that by their nature so permit by express delegation of the Rector (section XIII).
+3. Saúl Agustín Sosa Castelán, Executive Vice President and Provost of the UAEH, in accordance with the Articles 79 and 80 Sections XII and XIII of the UAEH Bylaws, has the authority to countersign the agreements entered into by the President and can also sign legal agreements representing the President.

-4th It is indicated as legal address located at: 600 Mariano Abasolo Street, Colonia Centro, Pachuca de Soto, Hidalgo, CP 42000 and RFC (Taxpayer ID) No. UAE 610303-799.
+4. The address of its registered office is: 600 Mariano Abasolo Street, Colonia Centro, Pachuca de Soto, Hidalgo, ZC 42000.
+Registered under UAE 610303-799 in the Federal Registry of Taxpayers.